-South Korea raises bird flu alert as two more cases found at duck farms
+South Korea raises bird flu alert as three more cases found at poultry farms

-LIMA Now halfway through his treatment for tuberculosis, William Campos, 49, is starting to imagine a healthy life again.

-SEOUL South Korea raised the country's bird flu alert status on Wednesday to its second-highest level as two more outbreaks of the highly pathogenic H5N6 bird flu occurred after the first cases were confirmed last week.
+SEOUL (Reuters) - South Korea raised the country's bird flu alert status on Wednesday to its second-highest level following three more outbreaks of the highly pathogenic H5N6 strain after the first cases were confirmed last week.

 The new bird flu outbreaks were discovered at two duck farms in the central and southwestern regions of the country, the Ministry of Agriculture, Food and Rural Affairs said in a statement on Wednesday.
 All 30,500 ducks at the farms have been culled.